 3. Elafiti Islands

 If you’re interested in seeing several islands in a single day, then island hopping in the Elafiti Islands is the way to go.
-There are 14 islands in this archipelago northwest of Dubrovnik and tours through there typically stop at the larger islands like Koločep, Sipan, and Lopud.
+There are 14 islands in this archipelago northwest of Dubrovnik, and tours typically stop at the larger islands like Koločep, Sipan, and Lopud.

 Each island has something different to offer visitors, meaning you can see a few different sides to island life by island hopping.
-The island of Koločep is known for its orange orchards, lemon groves, and a secluded medieval chapel hidden away among them.
-As for Sipan, there you’ll find a classic example of a historic Croatian marina, the kind you might often see photos of.
-Lastly is Lopud, the perfect stop for a swim and sunbathe thanks to the white sands of Sunj beach.
+Koločep is known for its orange orchards, lemon groves, and a secluded medieval chapel hidden away among them.
+In Sipan, you’ll find a classic example of a historic Croatian marina.
+Last is Lopud, the perfect stop for a swim and sunbath thanks to the white sands of Sunj Beach.

-There is a lot you can experience around Dubrovnik in 3 days.
+There is a lot you can experience around Dubrovnik in three days.
 After visiting you should have no problem seeing why this Adriatic city is so popular.